 Q: How can I buy your G-MAN graphic novels?

-A: You can purchase signed copies of G-MAN Volume 1 and Volume 2 right here at the chrisgcomics.com store!
+A: You can purchase signed copies of G-MAN Volume 1, 2, and 3 right here at the chrisgcomics.com store!
 The G-MAN graphic novels are also available at most bookstores and comic book shops.
 Please ask the bookstore managers for help finding or ordering them for you.
 G-MAN graphic novels can also be ordered on the internet through Amazon, Barnes & Noble, and other online retailers.

 Q: Will there be a G-MAN VOLUME 4?